ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 The installation process is simple, and I won't go into details here.

-some reference materials that maybe useful:
+some reference materials that may be useful:

 1. [Official installation method of Nix](https://nixos.org/download.html): written in bash script, `nix-command` & `flakes` are still experimental features as of 2023-04-23, and need to be manually enabled.
    1. You need to refer to the instructions in [Enable flakes - NixOS Wiki](https://nixos.wiki/wiki/Flakes) to enable `nix-command` & `flakes`.